aridiosilva/TDD/README.md

     - The Assert section verifies that the action of the method under test behaves as expected.

+The AAA (Arrange-Act-Assert) pattern has become almost a standard across the industry.
+It suggests that you should divide your test method into three sections: arrange, act and assert.
+Each one of them only responsible for the part in which they are named after.

+So the arrange section you only have code required to setup that specific test.
+Here objects would be created, mocks setup (if you are using one) and potentially expectations would be set.
+Then there is the Act, which should be the invocation of the method being tested.
+And on Assert you would simply check whether the expectations were met.

 ## Example in Java of the use of AAA Unit Testing Patterning

+Following this pattern does make the code quite well structured and easy to understand.
+In general lines, it would look like this:

      // arrange
      var repository = Substitute.For<IClientRepository>();